 Sift starch and powdered sugar together and dust your work surface.
 Lift marshmallow out and cut into squares using a rotary pizza cutter dusted with sugar/starch.
 Or a large knife also coated.
 Roll in sugar/starch until all sides are coated before stacking or packing.

-- Add 1 tsp cinnamon to gelatin
+- Add 1 teaspoon cinnamon to gelatin

-- Substitute almond, mint, rum or any extract for vanilla
+- Substitute almond extract for vanilla extract

 - Sprinkle with toasted nuts after spreading in pan